dogtail9/ProjectTemplateTutorial/README.md

 ![Create blank solution](Images/0030_SolutionProjectTemplate/0130.PNG)

 *The empty solution created is created*

+We are done with the first step out of this tutorial.

 ## Mandatory project template
 Let´s add the project template for the mandatory project in our project template.